fxsmith1824/AudioFunctions/README.md

 I'll update this Read Me as I actually find and add these scripts.

-The final goal of this project is to actually merge all of these into a single GUI to share with my current and former labs to ease audio processing for research assistants and graduate students.
+The final goal of this project is to actually merge all of these into a single GUI to share with my current and former labs to ease audio processing and stimuluse design for research assistants and graduate students.

 Current scripts:
 - batch_rename.py: This is a simple GUI for renaming all files with a given extension